 Shortbread is the best blank slate for many different flavors, drizzles, dunks, chunks, and more.
-You can find many flavor variations with my shortbread wedge cookies or try today’s variation with pistachios, semi-sweet chocolate, and sea salt.
+You can find many flavor variations with my wedge-shaped shortbread cookies or try today’s variation with pistachios, semi-sweet chocolate, and sea salt.

 Today’s shortbread begins in our mixing bowls with butter.
 We’ll cream it and add granulated sugar as well as a little brown sugar for flavor.
 After the butter and sugars are creamed (pictured above), we’ll add vanilla, flour, and salt.

 The recipe is quite similar to these pistachio drop cookies.
 In that recipe, you use confectioners’ sugar which helps add stability and structure so the drop cookies do not over-spread.
 We don’t have to worry about overspreading in today’s cookie recipe because we’re baking the dough in cake pans.

 And the best parts of all: the dough comes together in ONE BOWL and there’s NO DOUGH CHILLING.
 Chocolate pistachio shortbread is truly an effortless recipe!

 Actually, the best best part about all this are the pistachios.
 They get all toasty inside the dough when it bakes!
 Finely chop the nuts before adding to the cookie dough– a food processor immensely helps with the chopping step.